The Best Black Friday Marketing Campaigns of All Time

 The campaign resulted in numerous positive reviews from Hiut Denim’s existing customers and even attracted new audiences:

-Facebook comments to Huit Denim’s campaign
+Mostly supportive Facebook comments to Huit Denim’s Black Friday campaign in 2017

-Some reviews from Huit Denim’s official page on Facebook
+People commenting on the campaign on Huit Denim’s official page on Facebook

 Ten Things That Last by Buy Me Once